Cognitive Training for PTSD

 You CAN'T join if...

-- inability to safely complete fMRI session - unsafe metal in body, e.g.:
+- for the MRI portion, inability to safely complete fMRI session - unsafe metal in body, e.g.:

 - devices such as pacemakers